 Marketable securities consist of investments in common stocks, including exchange-traded funds, corporate debt securities and debt securities of U.S. Government agencies.
-All marketable securities were held in the custody of financial institutions; three and four institutions at April 30, 2015 and 2014, respectively.
+All marketable securities were held in the custody of financial institutions; three institutions at April 30, 2016 and 2015.
 Investments in debt and equity securities are categorized as available for sale and are carried at fair value, with unrealized gains and losses excluded from income and recorded directly to stockholders' equity.
 The Company recognizes gains or losses when securities are sold using the specific identification method.